johnnolan/blog/_posts/2017-06-19-handling-team-end-project.markdown

 stuff done.

 ## Lean on your team as much as they lean on you
 Don't isolate yourself.
 More than anything you need to keep positive, spew rainbows and keep your energy levels up.
 As soon as they see you start to give up, that will affect all others around you.

+You are part of a team, you are not there to do everything yourself and look down on others, thinking you are better than them.
+You are one of them, it is just a title in your job description.
+Others know things you don't know and asking questions doesn't make you look stupid, it is humbling and makes sure you are an equal, which is exactly what you should be.

 ## Celebrate every win
-As you are going through, when someone or something people solve a problem, celebrate it.
+When someone or group of people solves a problem, celebrate it.
 It can be high fives, hugs, beer, a quick nip out to get doughnuts or coffee.
 It can be anything, just make sure to savour even the smallest wins.

 > Stay positive